acconeer/acconeer-python-exploration/docs/getting_started/setting_up_and_running_et.rst

    .. tab:: :fab:`windows;fa-xl`

-      If you encounter any connection issues while following along :ref:`exploration_tool-running` you *might* be missing drivers that allow proper function of Acconeer's modules.
+      If you encounter any connection issues while following along :ref:`installation-and-setup` you *might* be missing drivers that allow proper function of Acconeer's modules.

       See :doc:`evk_setup/index` for your specific module for more information.